 The second phase of the proposed Florida Coastal Access Project continues the restoration planning process begun prior to the settlement of the DWH oil spill natural resource damage assessment.
 In this second phase, the Florida Trustee Implementation Group (FL TIG) has evaluated three proposed action alternatives: Alligator Point Park, Little Redfish Lake Addition to Grayton Beach State Park, and Salinas Park Addition.
+The FL TIG has selected the preferred alternative, Salinas Park Addition, for implementation in this second phase of the proposed Florida Coastal Access Project.

-Each of these alternatives includes the acquisition of a coastal parcel along the Florida Panhandle and the construction of various park amenities such as parking and restroom facilities, boardwalks, trails, and paddle-craft launches.
-Park amenities at Little Redfish Lake Addition to Grayton Beach State Park would be constructed on existing park land and would not be funded through the NRDA.
-The primary goal of these alternatives is to enhance the public's access to the surrounding natural resources and increase recreational opportunities.
+The Salinas Park Addition alternative includes the acquisition of a coastal parcel along the Florida Panhandle and the construction of park amenities including trail heads and bike facilities, an elevated boardwalk, trail extension, crosswalk, enhanced eco-friendly playground, and interpretive signage.
+The primary goal of this alternative is to enhance the public's access to the surrounding natural resources and increase recreational opportunities.

-Ten years of operation and maintenance activities would be provided to be utilized by the respective party through grant agreements with the Florida Department of Environmental Protection (FDEP) in the upkeep of the improved properties as public parks.
-Additional details on the specific proposed enhancements for each of the proposed alternatives are provided in Chapter 2.
+Ten years of operation and maintenance activities will be provided to be utilized by Gulf County through a grant agreement with the Florida Department of Environmental Protection (FDEP) in the upkeep of the improved property as a public park.
+Additional details on the specific proposed enhancements for each of the alternatives are provided in Chapter 2.